AbrahamElizondoChapa/simonpy/README.md

      *.
 For Windows:
          1. python simonpy.py

- # This Tool Tested On:
+ # This Python Simple Game was Tested On:
      1. Windows 11
      2. Kali Linux